editing VLAN tag on OPT interface changes LAN interface instead

 I can attach my (working) config.xml if needed - once I figure out how to strip passwords.
 Or I can send it directly to someone if needed, as-is.

-#2 Updated by Shahid Sheikh about 6 years ago
+#2 Updated by Shahid Sheikh over 6 years ago

 I am seeing this too.
 My workaround has been to fix the assignment from the Interfaces: Assign network ports: Interface assignments tab.
 As far as I can tell, its always the last two entries that get incorrect assignments.